Charleston Child Support Modification Lawyers

 - Keep paying to the best of your ability: Even if you can’t make full payments, every little bit you can afford to give will help.
 Modified support will not take effect until the court issues a new order; your support amount will stay the same until then but being able to show you are still trying to make your payments can help prevent a finding that you are in contempt of court.

-- Whatever your reason for needing modified support—whether it’s a job change, unemployment, or serious injury—document it.
+- Document your reasons: Whatever your reason for needing modified support—whether it’s a job change, unemployment, or serious injury—document it.
 You will have to prove that the reason occurred after the original child support had been established.
 Evidence which includes dates and documentation of income is the most helpful.

 The most important thing to do is to educate yourself.
 Learn as much as you can about the process.
 A consultation with our Charleston child support modification attorney at Shaw Law Firm, LLC will help.
 Knowing what to expect can often mean the difference between success and failure.